cj1128/handmade-hero/README.md

   - Make it circular so we don't worry about wrapping
 - We can use `getCurrentThreadId` to get current thread id.
 This is for testing.
 - Render with multithreading

+### Day 127: Aligning Rendering Memory

+- In x64, there is no need to use `_mm_sfence` because writes are always ordered.
+- `_mm_sfence` is only necessary when you are writing to someting like *write combining memory* which may reorder things for you
+- Assert that outputTarget's memory is aligned with 16 bytes in `TiledRenderGroupToOutput`
+- Modify `DrawRectangleQuickly` to support memory aligning
+  - Introduce `startClipMask` and `endClipMask` and set them correctly
+  - Use `_mm_load_si128` and `_mm_store_si128` instead of the unaligned version